 In this sampler, let's start with the biggest tea producing region of Taiwan, Mingjian in Nantou county in the center of the island.
 There, the most popular cultivar is SiJiChun, which means 4 seasons Spring.
 Its name means that this tea can be harvested all year long and produce very flowery fragrances.
 But the best quality for this tea comes from the late winter harvest, called Dong Pian (winter petals).
 That's when the nights are coolest and preserve the fresh fragrances of the leaves.
 That's what you can taste on this fresh SiJiChun.
 We can then compare this lightly oxidized Oolong with the charcoal roasted version from the very same harvest to experience how the roast has transformed the flavors of this Oolong.

-The next tea is a green tea from the most southern tea plantation in Taiwan.
-It comes from a plantation in the Gankou village, facing the Pacific ocean.
-Then, I propose to discover another important cultivar for Oolong tea: Jinxuan.
-I was created in the early 1980s by TRES (Taiwan Research Extension Station, Taiwan's tea research centre).
-These Alishan Jinxuan leaves come from a High mountain Jinxuan plantation (1050 m).
+Then, I propose to discover two important new cultivars for Oolong tea: Jade (Tsui Yu, or Cui Yu) and Jinxuan.
+Both were created in the early 1980s by TRES (Taiwan Research Extension Station, Taiwan's tea research centre).
 An Oolong is considered 'high mountain' when its plantation exceeds 1000 meters altitude.
 Spring nights are very cool in Alishan, which helps preserve the fine flavors of the leaves.
 With this spring qingxin Oolong from Alishan we can taste a smaller leaf cultivar with more power.
 The difference in aromas with the Jinxuan mostly comes from the cultivar since all other parameters are almost the same.
 This is currently the most popular Oolong style in Taiwan.

 We can find something quite similar with Baozhongs from Wenshan (northern Taiwan).
 They are also lightly oxidized and barely roasted most of the time.
 However, their striped shape is very different.
 They often have subtropical forest aromas as you can experience with this Baozhong.

-Since we've tasted green tea to see how it differs from lightly oxidized Oolongs, I propose that we also taste the other side of the oxidation spectrum.
+Since we've tasted mostly lightly oxidized Oolongs, I propose that we also taste the other side of the oxidation spectrum.
 In this category, we find one of Taiwan's most famous tea, the Oriental Beauty, a jassid bitten Oolong with a high oxidation level.
+This one comes from its region of birth and uses the most suitable cultivar: Qingxin DaPang.
 Then, Taiwan also has a history of producing fully oxidized teas (Hung Cha or black teas) in Sun Moon Lake.
 It started during the Japanese occupation of the island (1895-1945).
 Now, the most famous red tea from that area is called Hong Yu (red Jade), another new cultivar created by the TRES as No. 18.
 Here's the list of 8 teas included in this beginner's sampler.
 Each tea is 25 gr: